BoHuangLab/Wynton-Jupyter-Notebook-Server/README.md

 # Jupyter-Notebook-Wynton
 Instructions on running a jupyter notebook instance on UCSF Wynton Supercompute Cluster.
 Since wynton access utilizes SSH access, familiarize yourself on using SSH.
 On Mac/Linux, this can easily be access via terminal.
-[On PC, this requires some extra steps.] (https://www.howtogeek.com/336775/how-to-enable-and-use-windows-10s-built-in-ssh-commands/)
+[On PC, this requires some extra steps](https://www.howtogeek.com/336775/how-to-enable-and-use-windows-10s-built-in-ssh-commands/).

 ## Wyton Access
 You will need to first obtain access to the UCSF Wynton server.
-This can be done [here.] (https://wynton.ucsf.edu/hpc/about/join.html)
+This can be done [here](https://wynton.ucsf.edu/hpc/about/join.html).

-After obtaining access, use the [procedure to log in] (https://wynton.ucsf.edu/hpc/get-started/access-cluster.html).
+After obtaining access, use the [procedure to log in](https://wynton.ucsf.edu/hpc/get-started/access-cluster.html).

 I will be using `log2.wynton.ucsf.edu` as the main access point for this notebook.
 You'll generally have access to more powerful hardware on the development nodes.
 The way these are accessed is by entering `ssh NODE_NAME` only after successfully accessing the login node.